Published on 25 October 2021

 Diazepam is a benzodiazepine that works by slowing down the central nervous system.
 The relaxing and sedative effects of the drug make it popular among doctors and recreational drug users.

-In the brain, Valium promotes the activity of the chemical GABA by stimulating various receptor sites.
+In the brain, Diazepam promotes the activity of the chemical GABA by stimulating various receptor sites.
 GABA lowers activity throughout brain regions, including those involved in emotion, thinking, memory, and autonomic processes like breathing.

 Is Diazepam Addictive?